Nonprofit-Open-Data-Collective/r-crash-course/overview.md

 <br>

-## The R Toolkit

-This seminar will cover the foundations of data programming with the R language.
 To create robust and dynamic analysis we can use a couple of tools that were built to leverage the power of R to create compelling narratives.

 * **The R Language** [ [Overview](http://ds4ps.org/dp4ss-textbook/ch-010-core-r.html) ]
 * **Packages in R** [ [CRAN Task View](https://cran.r-project.org/web/views/) ]